-8.2.1 Labels if used shall be clean, neat and pasted securely.
-The following information shall appear delibly and legibly on each container or cap or label;

-- a) Name of the product; 'carbonated soft drink'

-- b) Brand or trade name, if any

-- c) Name, physical and postal address of the manufacturer;

-- d) Date of manufacture;

-- e) Expiry date;

-- f) Batch or code number;

-- g) List of ingredients; and

-- h) Net volume of the contents in ml or litres.

-8.2.2 The language on the label shall be "Kiswahili" or Kiswahili and English.
-A second language may be used depending on the designated market.

-8.3 In all cases carbonated soft drinks shall be packed, marked or labelled in accordance with TZS 538 (see clause 2)

-8.4 The containers or caps or labels may also be marked with the TBS certification mark of quality.
+- 8.2.1 Labels if used shall be clean, neat and fixed securely.
+The following information shall appear delibly and legibly on each container or cap or label; - Name of the product; 'sugar free carbonated soft drink' or 'zero sugar carbonated soft drinks' - b) A statement shall prominently feature on the label that the product is not suitable for infant, young children and pregnant women shall be included covering 15% of the label size to read "Haifai kwa matumizi ya watoto, wajawazito na wanaonyonyesha" - c) Brand or trade name, if any - d) Name, physical and postal address of the manufacturer; - e) Date of manufacture; - f) Expiry date; - g) Batch or code number; - h) List of ingredients; - i) Net volume of the contents in ml or litres; and - j) Declaration of the use of non-nutritive sweeteners and type of sweetener used - 8.2.2 The language on the label shall be "Kiswahili" or Kiswahili and English.
+A second language may be used depending on the designated market. - 8.3 In all cases carbonated soft drinks shall be packed, marked or labelled in accordance with TZS 538 (see clause 2) - 8.4 The containers or caps or labels may also be marked with the TBS certification mark of quality.

-NOTE - The TBS Standards Mark of Quality may be used by manufacturers only under license from TBS Particulars of conditions under which the licenses are granted may be obtained from TBS.
+NOTE - The TBS Standards Mark of Quality may be used by manufacturers only under licence from TBS Particulars of conditions under which the licences are granted may be obtained from TBS.